informatics-isi-edu/chaise/docs/viewer/viewer-config.md

 - `Image` table is the entry point of the viewer app.
 - `Processed_Image` table is the actual table that stores the data for each image channels in each z-plane.
-For example if there's a image with two stored z-indices and that has two channels, there will be 4 records of `Processed_Image` table.
+For example if an image has two stored z-indices and each one has two channels, there will be 4 records of `Processed_Image` table.
 - `Image_Channel` table stores the channel information (whether it's greyscale, the pseudo color, channel name)